jefftbyrd/Earthsong/README.md

 ## Earthsong is...

-- a vehicle for sonic teleportation.
-- a game of chance.
+- a portal for exploring the sounds of other places
-- a tool for sonic inspiration.
+- a tool for sonic inspiration
-- an adventure, a surprise — totally unpredictable!
+- a surprising and unpredictable sonic adventure

 ## What does it do?

-- Generate spontaneous sound collages.
+- Listen to sounds from anywhere on Earth
+- Discover surprising interactions and harmonies between sounds
-- Build your own soundscapes in EARTH SONG's interactive 3-dimensional Sound Portal.
+- Build your own soundscapes in EARTH SONG's interactive 3-dimensional Sound Portal
-- Discover surprising interactions and harmonies between sounds that were never meant to be heard together.
-- Mutate and transform sounds in real-time: reverse direction, change playback speed, “tune” sounds to each other.
+- Mutate and transform sounds in real-time: reverse direction, change playback speed, "tune" sounds to each other

 ## How does it work?

-- Choose a place to explore by selecting a point on the map.
+- Choose a place to explore by selecting a point on the map
-- Sifting through freesound.org's vast database of user-contributed sound recordings, EARTH SONG finds audio material from the chosen geographical location.
+- EARTH SONG searches [freesound.org](https://freesound.org/) - a massive collaborative database of user-contributed audio recordings - for sounds from that location
-- Through a chance operation, 5 sounds are extracted and loaded into the spatial sound player.
-The EARTH SONG Sound Portal is a sonic playground where you can audition, manipulate and mix sounds to create your own custom sound environment.
+- 5 sounds are selected at random and loaded into the EARTH SONG Sound Portal, a sonic playground where you can audition, manipulate and mix sounds to create your own custom sound environment
-- Registered users can save and recall their favorite journeys.
+- Registered users can save and recall their favorite journeys

 ## Technologies

 - Next.js
+- TypeScript/JavaScript
 - Node.js with RESTful API
 - PostgreSQL
-- TypeScript/JavaScript
-- HTML/CSS
 - [p5.js](https://p5js.org/) for animation and sound visualization.
 - [tone.js](https://tonejs.github.io/) for sound playback and manipulation.
 - [mapbox](https://www.mapbox.com/) for the interactive globe.
-- Sounds are provided by [Freesound.org](https://freesound.org/), a collaborative database of user-contributed audio content.
+- Sounds are sourced from [Freesound.org](https://freesound.org/), a collaborative database of user-contributed audio content.
 All sounds are released under Creative Commons licenses that allow their reuse.

 ## Thanks to